tbogaert/ovs-org/www.openvstorage.org/content/doc/KVM Installation.md

 indicate that you accept the license agreement.
 You will receive a license key by email on the provided email address.
 Click *Add license* to activate the license.
 A community license is limited to 4 hosts, 16 ASDs and 49 vDisks.
 [Contact us](contactus) in case you need a larger license.

+### Configure the Storage Router disks
+-   Open the [Open vStorage GUI](/doc/Using%20the%20GUI) on the public IP of the Storage Router and enter with the default login and password: admin/admin.
+-   Select from the menu *Storage Routers* and select the newly installed Storage Router from the list.
+-   Select the Physical Disk Management tab.
+On this tab you can assign roles to the different detected physical disks.
+-   Assign a DB role to one of the SSDs.
+This will reserve 10% of the SSD for the distributed database.
+To prevent data loss make sure that at least 3 Storage Routers have his role.
+Note that this role can't be removed once set.
+-   Assign a scrub role to one of the disks.
+The scrubber is the application which does the garbage collection of snapshot data which is out of the retention.
+This will reserve 300 GB of space.
+All storage Routers must have at least one disk with the scrubbing role.
+Note that this role can't be removed once set.
+-   Assign the read or write role to the SSDs or PCIe flash cards you want to use as caching devices for the vPools.
+A Storage Router must have at least one disk with a read role assigned and one with the write role assigned.
+A disk can have both the read and write role assigned at the same time.
+The read and write role can only be removed in case no vPool is using them.

 ### Create an Open vStorage Backend